WELCOME TO THE BAND DEPARTMENT AT LAKE TRAVIS HIGH SCHOOL

 We support one another by attending all performances and rehearsals.
 Remember that you play a vital role in every performance and rehearsal, so your attendance and punctuality is always important.
 A major part of learning to work successfully in a team is knowing that you are important to the group and the group is weakened if you are not there.

-We participates in all state-prescribed UIL and TMEA events as well as selected festivals and contests.
+We participate in all state-prescribed UIL and TMEA events as well as selected festivals and contests.
 It is our philosophy that students can learn and grow through competition when it is approached in an educationally sound manner.
 All events are carefully selected for their ability to enhance student learning through participation, observation, and adjudication.
 Winning is not the ultimate goal, but the fortunate by-product of hard work and proper preparation.

 Achieve a balance between the elements of education, entertainment, community/school service, and competition.